Sous Vide Pork Tenderloin

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

-Step 1- Prep the pork.
+Step 1- Prep.
 Preheat the sous vide machine to 140F degrees.
-Pat dry the pork with paper towels then season the pork tenderloin with salt and pepper.
+Pat dry the pork with paper towels.

-seasoned pork tenderloin.
+seasoned raw pork tenderloin.

-Step 2- Vacuum seal.
+Step 3- Vacuum seal.
 Place it in a vacuum seal bag with thinly sliced shallots, crushed garlic cloves, and thyme sprigs.
 Seal the bag using a vacuum sealer.

-seared pork tenderloin.
+sliced cooked pork tenderloin.

 Step 6- Slice and serve.
 Slice the pork tenderloin and serve immediately.